 How Can You Relieve the Baby Crowning Pain?

-- Ask the midwife or your partner to hold a piece of flannel against the muscles present between the rectum and vagina (perineum).
+- Ask the midwife or your partner to hold a piece of flannel against the muscles present between the anus and vagina (perineum).
 This will reduce the chances of any tear and painful birth crowning.

 - You can also try a warm compress to reduce the pain.